Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 Corn is already at a record price.

-Uh corn prices are through the roof, but it's not because of food.
+Corn prices are through the roof, but it's not because of food.

 It's because of biofuels.

-The U.S. Congress overwhelmingly approved uh yesterday a bill raising fuel efficiency standards for the first time since 1975, uh offering massive support for biofuels in an effort to slash U.S. dependence on foreign oil.
+The U.S. Congress overwhelmingly approved yesterday a bill raising fuel efficiency standards for the first time since 1975, offering massive support for biofuels in an effort to slash U.S. dependence on foreign oil.

-Now the UN says that we had the story yesterday, a story yesterday, wheat prices are at an all-time high.
+Now, the U.N. says that we had the story yesterday, a story yesterday, wheat prices are at an all-time high.

 And do you know why?